olehpona/tg-captain/README.md

 # Tg-captain

-Tg-captain is simple telgram bot created for get system info and manage your server at any point in the world with telegram.
+Tg-captain is simple teloxide bot created for get system info and manage your server at any point in the world with telegram.

 ## Plugins